Getting Ready on your Wedding Morning

 Getting ready photos provide an opportunity to capture all of the special details that make up your wedding style.
 At least an hour before the ceremony starts, the bride should be ready to take the first pictures.
 The final touches will be perfect for more flattering photos.

-Although you may or may not be a superstitious bride, or whether or not you care about your grandmother’s traditions, you absolutely should not have and wear the following on your wedding day today:
+Although you may or may not be a superstitious bride, or whether or not you care about your grandmother’s traditions, you absolutely should not miss the following on your wedding outfit:

-The smallest details are sometimes the ones that make a photo really important!
+The smallest details are sometimes the ones that make a picture really outstanding!
 So don’t forget the following items to enhance your personal morning photo shoot.

-There are a wide variety of details you can get caught, here’s a fairly complete list to give you some ideas:
+There are a wide variety of details you can get photographed, here’s a fairly complete list to give you some ideas:

 Together we will capture those moments, and you will remember this story for the rest of your life.
 Stay calm and get married!